-SSD has available sound amplification systems.
+SSD has available sound amplification systems and digital recording devices available for student check out.
 The amplification system is used to facilitate the student's hearing as a disability related accommodation by amplifying the sound directly into the student's ears.
-It is a two-piece system consisting of the transmitter with lapel microphone and receiver with headphone set.
-This accommodation is approved on a case-by-case basis by the SSD Counselor.
-If you have questions regarding this accommodation, please e-mail the office at ssd@csusb.edu.
+The digital recorder is provided as a means of recording class lectures as a disability related accommodation.
+These accommodations are approved on a case-by-case basis by the SSD Counselor.
+If you have questions regarding these accommodations, please e-mail the office at ssd@csusb.edu.